PeterWasmeier/VR-Crosswalk/Light/3D-Files/Readme.txt

 - "special"
 The 3D parts inside this folder are special for the "VR-Crosswalk-Light".
 You can't buy them, you have to create them by your own.

+- "Fusion360"
+This is a backup what is currently in development.
+This is the whole machine with all parts and screws.
+Will be updated around once a week.